-When the first preliminary brief was filed, following the favourable outcome for TIM of proceedings A428-C (which confirmed the absence of improper conduct by TIM under A428 after 2013), Vodafone decided nonetheless to file further claims for 2015-2016, thus restating its total claim to be 1,812 million euros, which was also disputed and rebutted by TIM.
+When the first preliminary brief was filed, following the favourable outcome for TIM of proceedings A428-C (which confirmed the absence of improper conduct by TIM under A428 after 2013), Vodafone decided nonetheless to file further claims for 2015-2016, thus restating its total claim to be 1,812 million euro, which was also disputed and rebutted by TIM.
+Finally, the case was settled as part of a global settlement with Vodafone.